 Many people who need a kidney transplant discover they have a friend or family member willing to donate a kidney.
 Unfortunately, blood and tissue testing may show that the potential kidney donor isn’t a suitable match for the person they’d like to help.

 When this happens, the Washington University and Barnes-Jewish Transplant Center explores multiple paired-kidney exchanges to match more transplant recipients with living kidney donors.

 Paired-Donor Kidney Transplant: What You Need to Know

-If you have friends or relatives who have agreed to donate, but are not a match for you, participation in this program by both of you increases your chances – and potentially decreases your wait – for a transplant.
+If you have a willing donor who is not a match for you, a kidney exchange program can increase your chances (and potentially decrease your wait) for a transplant.

 - How does kidney exchange work?
 In a kidney exchange, as in other living kidney donor transplants, a donor gives a kidney and a patient receives a transplant.
 The only difference is that the donor gives to a different person than he or she may have originally expected to donate, and their intended recipient receives a living kidney from a different donor that has been matched with them.

 - When is a paired-kidney exchange possible?
 When a patient seeking a kidney transplant finds an interested living kidney donor, we perform testing to evaluate the donor’s health, blood type and tissue type.
 Sometimes, they are healthy enough to donate, but their blood or tissue type is not a good match for the intended recipient.
 That’s where paired-kidney exchanges can help.
 When a living donor is compatible but the match is not great, living donor and recipient pairs have the option of participating in a paired exchange that will afford a better match for the recipient.

 - What are the main benefits of kidney exchange?
 When patients get matched through paired-kidney exchange, they benefit from: